Constant Companions - Baystate Health

 Remains with the patient at all times if assigned to constant observation unless relieved by a member of the staff.
 Demonstrates the knowledge and skill in maintaining a safe environment, can identify ligature and safety risks in any environment of care.
 Accompanies the patient off the unit as directed by the nurse and remains with the patient at all times in these areas.
 Transports patients in wheelchairs and on stretchers to procedures.
 Reports any safety hazards to the RN.
 If responsible for two patients the BRT may not leave one patient unattended.

-6) Understands the care for specific diagnoses such as suicidal, eating disordered, drug or alcohol withdrawal, PICA, Alzheimer's, anoxic brain injury etc.
+6) Understands the care for specific diagnoses such as suicidal, eating disordered, drug or alcohol withdrawal, PICA, Alzheimer's, anoxic brain injury, etc.

 7) Communicates to patients that they are a high priority even during busy times.
 Treats patient information as confidential.
 Displays sensitivity to patients through non-verbal communication.
-Utilizes body language such as eye contact, smiling, etc. to demonstrate interest in patient.
+Utilizes body language such as eye contact, smiling, etc. to demonstrate an interest in the patient.

-8) Participates in Competency Validations, Educational Activities and Staff Meetings
+8) Participates in Competency Validations, Educational Activities, and Staff Meetings

 Required Work Experience: